bisq-network/compensation/ISSUE_TEMPLATE.md

 ## Contributions delivered

-> _Add contributions you have [delivered](https://github.com/bisq-network/proposals/issues/19) here as new rows in the table below.
-See comments below the table for guidance._
+> _Add contributions you have [delivered](https://github.com/bisq-network/proposals/issues/19) and roles you have performed here as new rows in the table below._

 | Title | Team | USD | Link | Notes |
 | --- | --- | --- | --- | --- |